Capstone Wealth Partners

 Let’s back up to BEFORE freshman year.

-They may have some prerequisites to plan for, or they may need to make sure they have the space in their schedule.
-It is a good time to do a little preplanning, and they’ll be excited by the prospects ahead.
+They may have some prerequisites to plan for or need to make sure they have the space in their schedule.
+It is a good time to do some preplanning, and they’ll be excited by the prospects ahead.

 High School

-When a college-bound student starts their freshman year, the high school GPA calculator kicks into gear.
-For perhaps the first time, a student’s grades really count toward something.
+When college-bound students start their freshman year, the high school GPA calculator kicks into gear.
+For perhaps the first time, a student’s grades count toward something.
 Their future college application will include grades from classes taken in 9th, 10th, and 11th grade (and perhaps 8th if they took high school credit that their district includes in the GPA).
 It is time to get more serious.
+Here are a few things to work on:

 Career Thinking

-At this point, the majority of freshmen have no clue about what they want their career to look like.
+At this point, most freshmen do not know what they want their career to look like.
 They only know about the careers they are exposed to in their own lives (parents, other adults they know, TV).

 Now is the time to do some general thinking and research.

 Research different careers–Google, YouTube, Occupational Outlook Handbook, summer camps.
-(Summer is a great time to explore interests, and these meaningful summer experiences are good for college applications.)
+(Summer is a great time to explore interests; these meaningful summer experiences are good for college applications.)

 Dig into:

-The more information a student can gather, the better able they are to get a feel for what type of job might be a good fit.
+The more information a student can gather, the better they can get a feel for what type of job might be a good fit.

 Something else to consider…Did you know that nearly 80 percent of the jobs in the military are non-combat occupations?
 If the student is interested in the military, do your research and meet with recruiters.
 Read more about paying for college with military service by clicking here.